 4. Coin Value Book

-We recommend the Handbook of United States Coins.
+We recommend A Guide Book of United States Coins.
 It's an annual book that give you the value of just about any US Coin since the 1600s.
 The book also provides you a coin's value for multiple grades.

 You can also get other information about the coin including historical facts and mintage records.
-Detailed photos are also provided.
+Photos are also provided.

 Make sure you buy the latest edition because coin prices can change each year.